Jesse-V/OnioNS-client/README.md

 ### How to Contribute

 Most of all, I need more testers to verify that the software is stable and reliable.
 If you find an issue, please report it on Github.
-I also need inspections: of the network using Wireshark or similar tools to verify that there are no leaks, and of the code by examining the code for corner-cases or situations that I may have missed.
+I am working on adding unit tests, which should help address many corner-cases and crashes for unexpected input.
 If are a developer, I gladly accept pull requests.